wanglabprinceton/accumulating_puffs/README.md

-This repository contains the code used to run the accumulating puffs experiment.
+This repository contains the code and data for the accumulating puffs experiment.

 Ben Deverett

-2015-2017
+2015-2018

 deverett [at] princeton [dot] edu